Table of Contents ×

 One of our clients, TruLocal, has published its explainer video on Facebook as one of its distribution channels.

 They know that millions of people are on Facebook daily.
+This shows how powerful it is if you use video on Facebook ads.

 Take a quick survey of your office or group of friends about their Facebook use, and you’ll be able to deduce the general result.